 Still interested?
 Here are five inspiring examples of successful entrepreneurs who started in their 50s and 60s.

-Tim and Nina Zagat, from Practicing Attorneys to Millionaire Restaurant Connoisseurs
+Tim and Nina Zagat, from Practising Attorneys to Millionaire Restaurant Connoisseurs

-Husband and wife, Tim and Nina Zagat were practicing attorneys in Paris when the city’s famous restaurants (which they often frequented) inspired them to develop a new restaurant rating system.
-They moved to New York where they compiled a local restaurant survey to get their rating system up and running, and published the results of the survey which they named Zagat.
+Husband and wife, Tim and Nina Zagat were practising attorneys in Paris when the city’s famous restaurants (which they often frequented) inspired them to develop a new restaurant rating system.
+They moved to New York where they compiled a local restaurant survey to get their rating system up and running and published the results of the survey which they named Zagat.